 Why a Realtor® Matters

-Ontario’s real estate market can be fast-moving and complex.
-A skilled realtor will help you navigate bidding wars, negotiate effectively, and ensure you understand all paperwork involved.
+Ontario’s real estate market can be fast moving and complex.
+A skilled realtor will help you navigate bidding wars, negotiate effectively, and ensure you understand all of the paperwork involved.

-Look for someone with local expertise, particularly in the neighbourhood or city where you’re buying.
-Your realtor® should be familiar with Ontario’s property laws, market trends, and the first-time buyer programs available.
+Look for someone with local expertise, particularly in the neighbourhood or city in which you are buying.
+Your realtor should be familiar with Ontario’s property laws, market trends and the first time homebuyer programs available.

 Realtor vs. Buyer’s Agent